Baltimore Ravens: 2026 NFL Draft Preview

 4. Makai Lemon

 The Biletnikoff Award winner who plays primarily from the slot.
-At 5-11, 190 lbs, Lemon's precise route-running would complement Rashod Bateman (if he's still there) and give Lamar a reliable target underneath.
-A slot receiver at #14 is a slight reach, but the need is desperate.
-Odds: +400 to go #14.
+At 5-11, 190 lbs, Lemon's precise route-running would give Lamar a reliable target underneath while Flowers works the outside.
+A slot receiver at #14 is a slight reach, but the need is real.

 Draft Strategy